scipp/scipp/docs/getting-started/installation.rst

 ------

 A docker container is available.
-Note that this is an outdated build, before the ongoing major API refactor.
+Note that this is an outdated build, before the ongoing major API refactor:

 .. code-block:: sh